FAI-CIVL/FAI-Airscore/README.md

 # FAI Airscore

-This was originally a fork of Geoff Wong's Airscore (https://github.com/geoffwong/airscore).
+This was originally a fork of Geoff Wong's [airScore](https://github.com/geoffwong/airscore).
 It has been ported to python 3.7, it's structure has been completely redesigned and many additional features added.

 Web middle layer & front end has been ported to flask/jquery using flask cookie cutter template.